Citizen consultation on waste policy Zoetermeer

 17,000 Zoetermeer residents received a personal letter in mid-February 2024 asking if they wanted to participate in the citizens' council.
 From all the applications, 170 participants were drawn by lottery.
 About 150 participants were expected to remain.

-It is important that the citizens' council include about as many men as women and that residents from all neighborhoods participate, from both high-rise and low-rise homes and from a variety of backgrounds.
+It is important that the citizens' council include about as many men as women and that residents from all neighborhoods participate, from both high-rise and low-rise homes and from diverse backgrounds.

 How does it proceed?

 A total of 5 meetings were held between early April and late June.
 The citizens' council made its own choice of which experts to invite and then, divided into smaller groups, devised the terms of new waste policy.
 During the final meeting, the citizens' council voted on all recommendations.
-This eventually led to a jointly supported, weighty advice, which will be submitted to the college and city council.
-They are expected to discuss the advice in the fall of 2024.
+This ultimately led to a jointly supported, weighty recommendation, which will be submitted to the college and city council.

 Citizens' Council members received compensation for their participation.
 Childcare was provided where needed and consideration was given to, for example, non-native speakers, those with low literacy skills, or participants with disabilities.